 My art teacher gave me purpose by recognising my creative talent and suggesting Art School as a career option.
 I applied to Chelsea School of Art because my teacher had trained there and my enrolment offered a career path that has turned into a lifelong passion.

-Chelsea developed my ability in unique thought and ideas, the single most significant factor I attribute to my 39 years of continuous employment in the creative and marketing industry.
+Chelsea developed my ability to develop unique thoughts and ideas, the single most significant factor I attribute to my 39 years of continuous employment in the creative and marketing industry.

 Working with my team through the pandemic.
 Our clients needed campaigns that were responsive and sensitively handled.
 Working at a distance, our successful NHS Nightingale recruitment campaigns were only possible due to the culture and ‘can do’ attitude of everyone involved.